frc3512/Robot-2023/README.md

 * `./gradlew simulateJava`

-## Logging
+## Telemetry

-Logs are created using WPILib's DataLog framework, with the ability to convert to CSV using the DataLog tool or can be viewed using tools such as AdvantageScope.
+Telemetry values are sent using NT4, with the ability for them to be disabled during competitions to ensure the maximum amount of network bandwitdth.
+When tuning, they can be viewed in the standard dashboard program like Shuffleboard or opened up in specific viewing programs like AdvantageScope.

 ## Simulation GUI